dhrumilp12/STRATA-VCT/README.md

-# STRATA-VCT
+# STRATA-VCT (Back-end)

- StratAssist VCT aims to revolutionize the way esports teams are managed and prepared for competitions, providing a competitive edge through detailed analytics and AI-powered insights.
-The tool not only supports team managers in making informed decisions but also promotes a deeper understanding and appreciation of the strategic aspects of VALORANT esports.
+This repository contains the backend code for the StratAssist VCT.It aims to revolutionize the way esports teams are managed and prepared for competitions, providing a competitive edge through detailed analytics and AI-powered insights.
+The tool not only supports team managers in making informed decisions but also promotes a deeper understanding and appreciation of the strategic aspects of VALORANT esports..

-Certainly!
-Below is a template for a README file for your project "StratAssist VCT" which uses Node.js, Express, and communicates with a Python service using LangChain.
-The README includes sections on setup, usage, and basic troubleshooting.

-### README Template for StratAssist VCT Backend

----

-# StratAssist VCT Backend

-This repository contains the backend code for the StratAssist VCT, a digital assistant designed to help manage and strategize esports teams for VALORANT.
 It utilizes Node.js with Express for the web server and integrates with a Python service using LangChain for advanced language processing.

 ## Getting Started